dshanske/Static-Maps-API-PHP/README.md

 * `location` - Free-form text that will be geocoded to place the pin
 * `lat` - If a `location` is not provided, you can specify the location with the `lat` and `lng` parameters.
 * `lng` - See above
 * `icon` - Icon to use for the marker.
-Must choose one of the icons provided in this library.
+Must choose one of the icons provided in this library, or specify a full URL to a png image.
 If an invalid icon is specified, the marker will not be rendered.

 ### Built-In Marker Images